fdazen/fda-documentation/users.md

  **Edit Permissions for a User Level**

- Now that you have created your User Levels, you can go more in depth and edit access permissions permissions within each level.
+ Now that you have created your User Levels, you can go more in depth and edit access permissions within each level.

  - In the User Level List, click on the blue link _Permissions_: